Hot Cross Buns

 - Feed them at least 3 hours before you intend on travelling to prevent them feeling sick, if it’s a very long journey feed them some light snacks when you stop for a break.

-This entry was posted in Pet Advice on February 6th, 2018 by helenkennedy
+This entry was posted in Dogs on February 6th, 2018 by helenkennedy

 Pancakes are traditionally eaten on Shrove Tuesday as the last meal before Lent begins on Ash Wednesday.
 Historically, people would use up the goodies and treats in their larders before a 40 day fast as they pray and prepare themselves for Christ’s death and resurrection at Easter.